Welxi/ProcSimPy/docs/source/Reference/Line.md

 when and object needs a resource and does not have a linked router or similar it requests one from the line

 this is one way to set experiment default or standard operating procedures.

+Line is responsible for the setup of nodes at the beginning of each experiment